 Making furniture donations is a great way to give to charity while also reducing clutter in your home and racking uptax deductions.
 That said, it can be rather difficult to haul furniture over to a charity, especially if you have a small car—or no car at all!

-Thankfully, there are charities that will pick up furniture donations so that you do not have to worry about moving them.
-Not all charities have pickup services, so it is important to check before committing your furniture, however below is a guide to some of the major nonprofit organizations that not only accept furniture donations, but ar also likely to offer pick up services.
+Thankfully, some charities will pick up furniture donations so that you do not have to worry about moving them.
+Not all charities have pickup services, so it is important to check before committing your furniture.
+Below is a guide to some of the major nonprofit organizations that not only accept furniture donations but are also likely to offer pickup services.